Lupus

 Prednisone

 This steroid reduces swelling and inflammation.
-Because prednisone can cause side effects, we work with you to find alternative medications and therapies to decrease the long-term use.
+Because prednisone can cause side effects, we try to use it at the lowest dose and for the shortest amount of time while we find alternative immune medications and therapies to treat lupus and decrease the long-term use of steroids.

 Immune-Suppressing Drugs

-Drugs that lower the body’s immune response can help treat inflammatory lupus symptoms.
-Depending on the specific medication, these immune-suppressing drugs can help relieve symptoms such as arthritis, rash, and kidney inflammation.
+Drugs that lower the body’s overactive immune response can help treat inflammatory lupus symptoms.
+Depending on the specific medication, these immune-suppressing drugs can help relieve symptoms such as arthritis; rash; and kidney, lung, and heart inflammation.

 • Methotrexate